jasonfb/universal_track_manager/README.md

 Most privacy laws regulate the usage, storage, transmission, and removal of this data once you are retaining it in your database as well.

-This gem express captures this data, as described in this README document, and by using this gem you are responsible for complying with the appropriate laws and regulations subject to you.
+*By using this gem you are responsible for complying with the appropriate laws and regulations subject to you.*

 You will note that most old privacy policies talk about much of this data being stored in "log files."
 This gem takes the data retention _farther_ and stores the data into the database.
 (So you should modify your privacy policy accordingly.)